Horn Lil' Trouble

 The Horn Lil' Trouble is a single-seat low-wing, homebuilt aircraft designed by Mark Horn.

 Design and development

 The wings and reversed struts were sourced from a Monocoupe.
 The fuselage is a modified Aeronca Defender.
-Landing gear and tail section is from a Piper Cub.
+The landing gear and tail section is from a Piper Cub.
 The aircraft features dual controls with a jump seat in the baggage compartment that can accommodate a 90 lb or lighter co-pilot.